-- b.
-Indications of the ability to perform the tasks described in Section 1.5 - c.
-Evidence that the Proposer has experience in developing professional development trainings and instructional materials - d.
-Three (3) current references that include the name of the Agency or entities, the nature of the project, kinds of activities that were performed by the Proposer must be described, and the name and phone number of a contact person from each employing agency/entity must be provided.
+- 3.3.3 Evidence that the Proposer has experience through working on similar projects - 3.3.4 Three (3) current references that include the name of the Agency or entities, the nature of the project, kinds of activities that were performed by the proposer must be described, and the name and phone number of a contact person from each employing agency/entity must be provided.
 Names given as references will not affect the scoring.
 In addition, no employees of TEA can be listed in the proposal as references.
 They may be listed in a memo transmitting the proposal, but not in the proposal.
-If the Proposer plans to use external consultants or subcontractors, a staff organization and resumes of consultants and/or subcontractors must be included - e.
-Names and resumes of the Proposer's Project Manager who will direct the overall project throughout the duration of the Contract as well as those of key staff members who will coordinate major activities during each phase of the Contract, and the time allocations that the personnel described will devote to fulfillment of the Contract.
+If the proposer plans to use external consultants or subcontractors, a staff organization and resumes of consultants and/or subcontractors must be included. - 3.3.5 Name of the Proposer's Project Manager who will direct the overall project throughout the duration of the contract as well as those of staff members who will coordinate major activities during each phase of the contract, and the time allocations that the personnel described will devote to fulfillment of the contract.
 Proposers must also identify the next level of authority within the organization to escalate issues throughout the term of the contract.
-The information will be required during the Contract kick-off meeting.
-Resumes of all project staff members shall be submitted as an appendix.
-If the resumes include references by TEA staff, the references will not be considered in the review
+The information will be required during the contract kick-off meeting.
+(Resumes of all project staff members shall be submitted as an appendix.)
+If the resumes include references, the references will not be considered in the review.

-3.4 TASK/ACTIVITY PLAN
+3.4 TASK ACTIVITY PLAN

-Proposer must plan for a project starting date of March/April 2016, and an ending date of August 31, 2017 if selected as the Contractor.
-The Proposer must submit a Task/Activity Plan specifying to the degree possible the tasks and activities which are to be undertaken.
+Proposer must plan for a project starting date of no earlier than the contract start date, and an ending date of no later than January 31, 2017 if selected as the contractor.
+The proposer must submit a Task Activity Plan (see Attachment F) specifying to the degree possible the tasks and activities which are to be undertaken.
 Timelines showing beginning and ending dates for each major task are to be included, as well as the name(s) of person(s) responsible for each task.
-Activities must be sufficiently designed and outlined in the Task/Activity Plan that will provide evidence of satisfactory delivery of services and products.
-Time frames must be logical and appropriate to complete all activities within the beginning and ending dates of the Contract.
+Activities must be sufficiently designed and outlined in the task activity plan that will provide evidence of satisfactory delivery of services and products.
+Time frames must be logical and appropriate to complete all activities within the beginning and ending dates of the contract.
 Failure to meet this condition shall result in disqualification of proposal and the proposal shall receive no further consideration.